serafinosoftware/snapscreenapp/SnapScreen/readme.txt

 Snap Screen™ App requires the supervisor to create an account, pay the monthly fee if applicable, and connect to a cloud storage account (compatible with Dropbox) where the screenshots will be sent.
-The app user should retrieve the "Device Code" from the app and provide it to the supervisor to connect the device.
+The app user should retrieve the "Supervisor ID" from the supervisor and enter it into the app to connect the device.